TikTok fined $16M by UK watchdog over use of children’s data

 “There are laws in place to make sure our children are as safe in the digital world as they are in the physical world.
 TikTok did not abide by those laws.” said John Edwards, U.K. Information Commissioner.

-A TikTok spokesperson told The Hill in an email that the company “invest heavily” to keep children under the age of 13 off the platform.
+A TikTok spokesperson told The Hill in an email that they “invest heavily” to keep children under the age of 13 off the platform.

 “While we disagree with the ICO’s decision, which relates to May 2018-July 2020, we are pleased that the fine announced today has been reduced to under half the amount proposed last year.
 We will continue to review the decision and are considering next steps,” the spokesperson said.